 What to do if your email address is blocked

-If your Jimdo email address has been temporarily blocked, outgoing emails are restricted to protect the system from misuse.
+If your Jimdo email address has been temporarily blocked, outgoing emails are restricted.
+This is an automatic protection measure to prevent misuse.

 Frequently asked questions